LudovicPatey/zooviewer/README.md

 The *uid* is a unique numerical identifier.
 It is used for the composite justifications, which refer to other properties.

 The *value* key contains the value of the property, or null if it is not known.

-The *description* key contains a string describing the meaning of the value (and not the meaning of the property).
-For example, in a human zoo, if a human node has a property "age" equal to 5, the description could be "The age of this person is 5".
-The description may contain TeX.

 The *justification* contains the information justifying the fact that this property has this particular value.
 There are two kind of justifications: the direct ones, and the composite ones.
 A direct justification is specified by the key *direct* which will contain a text justifying the value of the property.
 An obvious direct justification is specified by an empty string.
 A composite justification will contain an array of uids of other properties, which altogether are sufficient to justify the value of the current property.
 A typical composite justification is the justification of an arrow obtained by transitivity of two other arrows.
 Either *direct*, or *composite* must be equal to null.
 Moreover, *weight* equals 1 if and only if the justification is direct.